sourceduty/Quantum/README.md

 - Google’s Sycamore: Achieved quantum supremacy, demonstrating quantum computing's potential.
 - D-Wave Systems: Focuses on quantum annealing, a different approach from gate-based quantum computers, optimized for solving specific types of optimization problems.

+The cost of accessing IBM Quantum's computing resources can be considered expensive, especially for high-demand use cases.
+The "Pay-as-you-go" plan charges $1.60 per second, which can add up quickly for complex or prolonged computations.
+However, for businesses and researchers working on advanced quantum projects, these costs might be justifiable given the access to cutting-edge quantum technology.
+The expense depends on the specific needs and the scale of the quantum tasks being performed.

 <br>
 </details>